 - Small Steps – a Prevent group

-A Safeguarding Committee of relevant staff and Governors, meet every half term to ensure that all local initiatives and new Government guidance are incorporated with the implementation of any action plans being overseen.
+A Safeguarding Committee of relevant staff and Governors, meet every term to ensure that all local initiatives and new Government guidance are incorporated with the implementation of any action plans being overseen.

 A comprehensive training programme is in place for all staff, including Child Protection and Safeguarding, Child Sexual Exploitation, Prevent, Female Genital Mutilation and E- Safety.
 Work placement students and regular supply staff also have training from a designated teacher.
 The robust policy is shared and signed and read by all.
 Governors update their training every two years and are expected to be conversant with Keep Children Safe in Education statutory guidance.